Fact-checked by the SnapMessages editorial team

 Creating a Password That Cannot Be Cracked

-A strong password is at least 16 characters long, combines uppercase letters, lowercase letters, numbers, and symbols, and contains no dictionary words or personal information.
-Using a password manager like Bitwarden or 1Password generates and stores truly random passwords so you never have to memorize them.
+A strong password is at least 16 characters long, combines uppercase and lowercase letters with numbers and symbols, and contains no dictionary words or personal information.
+A password manager like Bitwarden or 1Password generates and stores truly random passwords so you never have to memorize them.

 Do not reuse your old password or any variation of it.
 Attackers often store harvested passwords and try variations automatically using tools like Hashcat, which can test billions of combinations per second on commodity hardware.